UWASL/NIFTY/examples/Kafka/README.md

 Experimenting with Nifty
 -------
 In order to compare the performance of Kafka with and without Nifty, you must run the same experiments with and without Nifty and compare the results.
 Please refer to the `deploy` folder to see how to deploy Nifty on multiple nodes.
-According to our experimental results, Nifty does not add noticeable overhead.